Automattic/jetpack/extensions/README.md

 Remember to be mindful of what post types you want to enable your sidebar section for: e.g. posts, pages, custom post types, and re-usable block post type (`/wp-admin/edit.php?post_type=wp_block`).

-See Publicize and Shortlinks for examples how to limit functionality only to some specific post types or posts.
-Likes & Shares extensions are a great example of how to output content from several extensions to one sidebar section using "slots".
+See [Publicize](blocks/publicize/index.js) and [Shortlinks](blocks/shortlinks/index.js) for examples how to limit functionality only to some specific post types or posts.
+The [Likes](blocks/likes/likes-checkbox.js) & [Sharing](blocks/sharing/sharing-checkbox.js) extensions are a great example of how to [output](shared/jetpack-likes-and-sharing-panel.js) content from several extensions to one sidebar section using "slots".

 ### i18n